KROHNICK/Data-Structures/Data_Structures_Questions.md

     a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the JS `Array.splice` method.
 Which method generally performs better?

-    the delete runs faster than the array, difference changes as the size gets bigger
+    the delete runs faster than the array, difference changes as the size gets bigger.